tligorio/rhinomcp/README.md

 ### Prerequisites

-- Rhino 7 or newer
+- Rhino 7 or newer (Works onWindows and Mac)
 - Python 3.10 or newer
 - uv package manager